onqtam/onqtam.github.io/_posts/2018-04-26-thailand-solo-2018-february.md

 - Don't be ultra cheap with places you are staying at...
 - I shouldn't have come with a laptop...
 - Festivals are epic.
-- I should have spent WAY more time outside of the cities and into the nature.
+- I should have spent WAY more time outside of cities and into the nature.
 - My regime completely fell apart and I stopped exercising...
 Couldn't work properly either... and I gained 3-4 kg of weight :D food is awesome...
 - Don't come to Bangkok for more than 2-3 days.....
-I personally don't want to come here ever again.
+I personally don't want to go there ever again.
 - I wasted quite a bit of time because I was moody and hesitant to dive into new adventures non-stop but overall I had plenty of time to think about stuff in my life.
 I'd say I'm ready and eager to get back to the grind... and then come back here again :D
 - Solo travel definitely is a thing but maybe I'm a bit more on the introverted side - many times I had to be pushed by something/someone just to take action - next time I'm going with friends - definitely.
 - I dont think I'll go somewhere for an extended period of time like this alone any time soon - my conclusion is the same as that from the movie ["Into the Wild (2007)"](http://www.imdb.com/title/tt0758758/) - "HAPPINESS ONLY REAL WHEN SHARED" (even though my experiences and those of the main character in the movie cannot be compared...)